SAMSA Workshop

 Abstract (click to expand)

-Following the survey I will show that the sequence a_n = n^n cannot be defined as a polynomial recurrence sequence, which shows that (1) does not contain (3) in the survey talk.
+Following the survey I will show that the sequence $a_n = n^n$ cannot be defined as a polynomial recurrence sequence, which shows that (1) does not contain (3) in the survey talk.

-Survey talk: Mathematical and computational perspectives on the Boolean and binary rank and their relation to the real rank
+Survey talk: Mathematical and computational perspectives on the Boolean and binary rank and their relation to the real rank [Slides]

 Abstract (click to expand)